What is vibration white finger?

 In North Carolina, most businesses with 3 or more employees must carry workers’ compensation insurance, with exceptions for certain agricultural workers, sawmill and logging workers, domestic employees, railroad workers, and independent contractors.

-If you have questions about your eligibility for benefits, it’s wise to reach out to a local Charlotte work injury attorney who can help explain your rights and legal options for compensation.
+If you have questions about your eligibility for benefits, it’s wise to reach out to a local work injury attorney who can help explain your rights and legal options for compensation.

 Is it hard to prove that vibration white finger is work-related?